guilhermebkel/gbkel-about/experiences/index.md

 In March of 2021, after a company merge, I started working at Bume as a Tech Lead.

-At this new position, I helped them and learned about `Kubernetes, Rancher, EKS, Puppeteer, Microservices`.
+At this new position, I helped them and learned about `Kubernetes, Rancher, EKS, Puppeteer, Microservices, Socket`.

 On top of that, it is important to know that I've `helped creating an attendance platform integrated with social medias, reviewed code, architecture softwares, contribute with feedback about other devs`.